basetenlabs/truss/docs/create/sklearn.md

 # Create a Truss of a scikit-learn model

 [scikit-learn](https://scikit-learn.org/stable/) is a supported framework on Truss.
-To package a scikit-learn model, follow the steps below or run [this colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/sklearn_example.ipynb).
+To package a scikit-learn model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/sklearn_example.ipynb).

 ### Install packages